ZorakTheMantis/bindweave_workflow/README.md

 This is a workflow taken from one of Kijai's bindweave preview videos on his Bindweave branch (he posted them in an issue someone opened there)
 Still not optimazed, but hey, it works.

-With Lightx2v's 4 steps lora it takes around 2 minutes for the first run and around 70 seconds after cold start.
+With Lightx2v's 4 steps lora it takes around 2 minutes for the first run and around 70 seconds after cold start (RTX 4090 gpu).
 Also Phantom FusionX and Pusa v1 loras can help produce better outputs.

 ## Custom nodes used in the workflow